 Cats don’t have opposable thumbs, so in reality they’d be terrible doctors.
 But that doesn’t mean kitties can’t dress up as doctors for Halloween.
 If you’re crafty, you can make your own version of a doctor costume with some cheap fabric, simple stitches, and stuffing.
 If you’re not very crafty, you can buy a cat doctor costume.

 08 of 15

 Let your cat get back to their roots by dressing them as a fierce lion.
 It's incredibly easy to DIY a lion's mane with some faux fur trim.
 But there are many pre-made options, too.
 And because this is only a headpiece, you have a better chance of your cat tolerating wearing it versus a full ensemble.Continue to 9 of 15 below.

 09 of 15

-Sushi cat because cats allegedly love to eat fish—get it?
-Whether you make your own sushi cat costume with layers of different colored felt or buy it online, one thing’s for certain: The irony of this costume should not be lost on anyone.
+Cats notoriously love to eat fish, so play that up with a sushi costume theme.
+Whether you make your own sushi cat costume with layers of different-colored felt or buy it online, one thing’s for certain: The irony of this costume should not be lost on anyone.

 10 of 15

 11 of 15

 Darth Vader Cat

 If your cat leans toward the Dark Side, a Darth Vader costume might be in order.
 You might need to use the Force to get your kitty to wear a Vader mask.
 But a laid-back cat might tolerate it at least long enough for you to snap a photo.